CibranLopez/Example/README.md

 ## References & citing

-The theory behind NequIP is described in our preprint (1).
-NequIP's backend builds on e3nn, a general framework for building E(3)-equivariant neural networks (2).
+The theory behind ColectiveDiffusions code is described in our preprint (1).
 If you use this repository in your work, please consider the following citation:

  1. some-DOI

 ## Authors

-NequIP is being developed by:
+ColectiveDiffusions is being developed by:

  - Cibrán López Álvarez
  - Claudio Cazorla Silva